gccnscgit/CIS/VMware-Java/CabrilloCLI/README.md

 Remove a netwrork adapter from a VM with the specifed name:
     delnet <vrl:VM> <String:Adapter Name>

+Migrate a VM from one datastore to another on the same host:
+    migrate <vrl:VM> <vrl:Datastore>

 Usage:
   -h | --help   : This message